As you know, termite season can be unpredictable.

 Now that you know the steps you can take to prepare yourself for termite season, you can rest a little easier.

 Dugas offers annual termite inspections to help keep you from suffering the devastating effects of an infestation.

-Don’t wait until it becomes a serious problem, call Dugas today to schedule your inspection
+Don’t wait until it becomes a serious problem, contact Dugas today to schedule your inspection.